survoai/humalect-docs/docs/07-Datasources/Redis.md

 **Step 5:** Once the Redis Datasource is successfully created, you'll see them listed in the DataSources tab with details like:
  a.
 Datasource Name
  b.
 Cluster Name
  c.
 Database used
  d.
 Database version used

 **Step 6:** If you wish to **delete** the datasource, click on the vertical 3 dots next to the datasource card and click on `Delete`.
 This will initiate the deletion process.

-> **Caution:** Do not delete any datasource if you are not sure about it as it can lead to dataloss.
+> **Caution:** Do not delete any datasource if you are not sure about it as it can lead to data loss.